 If you’ve recently repaired the roofing of your home, you might find yourself asking, “how long will this repair last until I need another?”
 At RoofCrafters, we have over 28 years of experience in roof repairs and replacements.

-From our experience, we know that the of your roof and how often you need repairs almost always comes down to the type of roofing material you’ve had installed.
+From our experience, we know that the health of your roof and how often you need repairs almost always comes down to the type of roofing material you’ve had installed.
 Some roofs are sturdier than others, with some roofs requiring repairs more often.

 In this article, we’ll take a look at some of the most common types of roofs and the factors that may affect their lifespan in order to help you better understand how long roofs last after they’ve been repaired.